saveitforparts/Tailgater-Microwave-Imaging/images/README.md

 				  coming from a poorly-shielded PC tower (lower right).

 - "house.png"		  A structure scan comparing KU band (with "hsv" colormap), visible light, and 50% overlay of each.
+(Background noise in the sky is likely from terrestrial sources like radar and microwave radio)

 - "tailgater.png"		  Example of the antenna unit used for this project.